Michigan State football QB Payton Thorne enters transfer portal

 Thorne is scheduled to graduate this week with a degree in communications.

-A son and grandson of championship-winning college football coaches, Thorne arrived in 2019 as a late-add three-star recruit in Mark Dantonio’s penultimate recruiting class.
-After redshirting that season, he stuck around through the transition with Tucker in 2020, got his first start at Penn State to close that season when Lombardi was hurt, then got the job full-time over Temple grad transfer Russo in 2021 after Lombardi transferred to Northern Illinois.
+A son and grandson of championship-winning college football coaches, Thorne arrived in 2019 as a late addition three-star recruit in Mark Dantonio’s penultimate recruiting class.
+After redshirting that season, he stuck around through the transition with Tucker in 2020, got his first start at Penn State to close that season when Rocky Lombardi was hurt, then got the job full-time over Temple grad transfer Anthony Russo in 2021 after Lombardi transferred to Northern Illinois.

 Thorne threw for 3,233 yards and a school-record 27 touchdowns with 10 interceptions in 2021.
 His passing numbers dropped last season to 2,679 yards with 19 scores and 11 picks last season, though he admitted he was injured in the first game against Western Michigan and never felt healthy.